richard-marc/WynnQol/README.md

   <br>
   Keys are binded as default wynntils spells, no way to rebind atm (other than manually changing the code)
   <br>
-  Requires commandHandler
 </details>
 <details>
-<summary>spellMacro</summary>
+<summary>Spell Macro</summary>
 <br>
-  spell macro supports an "infinite" number of spells
+  Spell macro supports an "infinite" number of spells
   <br>
   the keybind & spell sequence & delay save so you don't have to do it again when you relaunch the game
   <br>